 - silici albuminate

-Non-food products that may contain egg include finger paints, shampoos, certain medicines, make-up, and some vaccines, including most flu vaccines, as well as those for yellow fever and MMR.
+Non-food products that may contain egg include finger paints, shampoos, certain medications, makeup, and some vaccines.
+This includes most flu vaccines, as well as those for yellow fever and MMR (measles, mumps, and rubella).

 There are several commercial egg replacers on the market that are suitable for baking.
 Unlike egg substitutes, however, egg replacers cannot be used to prepare omelets or scrambles.
-Egg replacers are typically a combination of potato starch, tapioca starch and baking soda.
+Egg replacers are typically a combination of potato starch, tapioca starch, and baking soda.
+You can make your own substitute in recipes.